You are here

 6.7.1 VEA Clearance

-The general presumption is that where a veteran is in receipt of a VEA Disability Pension for any condition a clearance must be sent to the Offsetting and Manual Payments team to determine whether offsetting applies.
+The general presumption is that where a veteran is in receipt of a VEA Disability Pension (DP), a clearance should be sent to the Offsetting and Manual Payments team to determine whether offsetting applies.
 Where the veteran is receiving a VEA Disability Pension at the Intermediate Rate, Special Rate (TPI) or Temporary Special Rate a clearance is always required.

 For the process to be followed from clearance to payment see 10.7 of the SRCA Permanent Impariment Handbook.